 Printed material | SATSU | 冊 | It is a counter used for practically all types of printed material such as books, magazines, pamphlets, handouts, etc. |

-To see other counters read our article on Japanese counting indicators.
+To see other counters, read our article on counting indicators in Japanese.

 - 第一 DAI ICHI - 1st, first;